Melport Meadows Landscape Nursery

-As a growing local retail and wholesale nursery, our goal is to provide lots and lots of small plants that are inexpensive and easy to transport and to plant...as well as a nice selection of large landscape specimens that will make an immediate statement.
-For 2019 we have available a selection of our trees from the field grown in RootMaker field bags, and a wide selection of trees grown in our root pruning pots for a strong, ready-to-take-off root system.
+As a growing local retail and wholesale nursery, our goal is to provide plenty of small plants that are inexpensive and easy to transport and to plant...as well as a nice selection of large landscape specimens that will make an immediate statement...and everything in between.
+For 2021 we have available a number of varieties of our trees from the field grown in RootMaker field bags, and a wide selection of trees grown in our root pruning pots for a strong, ready-to-take-off root system.

 Many of our plants are propagated from cuttings, seed, and division right here at Melport Meadows.
 Other items are brought in as young stock and grown out until ready for their new home in a landscape.
 We also bring in finished stock to fill in the gaps.

 We've added availability pages here on our website, under "Inventory".
 At this point, everything that we're growing is listed (this is changing continually so updates happen as we are able to keep up), but everything that is listed is not yet ready to be planted out in a landscape.
 Other things come in various sizes.
-As time goes on we would like to include sizes, numbers available, and prices...but all of this is more than we can keep up with as a small family nursery.
+We wish we could include sizes, numbers available, and prices...but all of this is more than we can keep up with as a small family nursery.

-Ready for 2019, we have thousands of 1 gallon shrubs priced at $6.97; 2-gallon shrubs priced at $12.97; and 3-gallons at $17.97.
+Our 1 gallon shrubs are priced at $8.97; 2-gallon shrubs priced at $14.97; and 3-gallons at $20.97.
 Evergreens and Branded/Patented plants are a few dollars more.
 There are also a multitude of larger plants of all types and sizes.
-New this year: a large collection of starter Proven Winners Shrubs in quart pots priced at $13.97!
+We now have a wide selection of Proven Winners Shrubs in 3 gallon pots priced at $26.97!

 We have seedling trees priced similarly to the shrubs, mid-size trees that won't break the bank, and larger trees in 7 to 25 gallon root pruning pots.
 There is an increasing selection of RootMaker(tm) trees from the field awaiting new homes, and some others in plastic that we bring in as needed to round out the selection.
 Check out our varieties in the tab under "Inventory".

 We also have a huge and growing selection of perennials, including ornamental grasses, daylilies, hosta, and peonies.
-Quart perennials at $3.97, Half Gallon Perennials at $4.97, and Gallon Perennials and Herbs at $5.97; Gallon Ornamental Grasses, Daylilies, Coral Bells, and Astilbe are $6.97; Proven Winners/patented varieties are more.
-Hosta varieties $4.97 to $12.97.
-Peonies are priced at $12.97.
+Quart Perennials and Herbs at $3.97, Half Gallon Perennials/Herbs at $4.97, and Gallon Perennials/Herbs at $5.97; 2 Gallon Perennials at $6.97; Ornamental Grasses and Daylilies are $8.97 (non-patented); Proven Winners/patented varieties are more.
+Hosta varieties $5.97 to $13.97.
+Peonies are priced at $16.97.

 We have all types of edibles, from fruit trees to berry plants and bushes, and from grapes to asparagus.